narendraneeraj/online-calculator/temperature/kelvin-to-fahrenheit.markdown

 layout: default
 title: Kelvin to Fahrenheit Conversion - convert K to °F Easily
 permalink: /kelvin-to-fahrenheit/
-description: "Quickly and accurately convert temperatures from Celsius (°C) to Fahrenheit (°F) with this easy-to-use tool."
+description: "Convert Kelvin to Fahrenheit easily with our simple calculator!
+Get quick results and understand temperature changes in no time.
+Try it now!"
 ---
 <div class="container mt-5">
   <div class="row justify-content-center">